xiaojielei/ip/README.md

 ![img.png](docs/img.png)
 ## Introduction
-main.Duke is a simple chatbot that allows users to manage their tasks efficiently.
+Duke is a simple chatbot that allows users to manage their tasks efficiently.
 Users can add, list, mark, unmark, delete, and find tasks.
 The chatbot saves tasks to a file and loads them automatically upon startup.

 ## Getting Started